spring-projects/spring-framework/CONTRIBUTING.md

 dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc. In [fork-and-edit][] cases, the GitHub default 'patch-1' is fine as well.
-This is important, because branch names show up in the merge commits that result from accepting pull requests, and should be as expressive and concise as possible.
+This is important, because branch names show up in the merge commits that result from accepting pull requests and should be as expressive and concise as possible.

-## Use Spring code style
+## Use Spring Code Style

-The complete [Spring Code Style][] reference is available on the wiki.
-Here's a quick summary:
+The complete [Spring Code Style][] reference is available on the wiki, but here's a quick summary:

 ### Mind the whitespace